How To Sue A Restaurant For An Allergy In The UK – How To Claim Compensation For Food Allergic Reaction Guide

 A Guide To Suing A Restaurant For An Allergy In The UK

-This guide aims to provide you with all the facts and information that you need, so that you can begin to make educated decisions about your own claim.
-Although a solicitor will process your claim for you, it is useful for you to know the how and why of a claim.
-This guide starts out by looking at food allergies, what they are, how they are caused, and how common they are in the UK.
+This guide aims to provide you with all the facts and information you need to begin to make educated decisions about your own claim.
+Although a solicitor will process your claim for you, it is useful to know the how and why of a claim.
+This guide starts by looking at food allergies, what they are, how they are caused, and how common they are in the UK.

 The guide then moves on to cover facts about the claim itself.
-This includes the basics of how to sue a restaurant, what the legal requirements are for informing customers of allergen content, and how your rights under the Consumer Protection Act come into play.
-Furthermore, we will go over what makes you eligible to claim, and whether not informing the restaurant of your allergy effects this eligibility.
+This includes the basics of how to sue a restaurant, the legal requirements for informing customers of allergen content, and how your rights under the Consumer Protection Act come into play.
+Furthermore, we will discuss what makes you eligible to claim and whether not informing the restaurant of your allergy affects this eligibility.

-The last sections of this guide covers some key facts related to a successful claim.
+The last sections of this guide cover some key facts related to a successful claim.
 We list many of the types of damages your settlement could be made up of, and we also provide a table that gives compensation ranges for different levels of allergic reaction.
 We finish up by introducing the Legal Expert national claims service.
-This is a very simple to use service, that has proven effective in securing our clients significant compensation settlements for similar claims.
-Put simply, as long as you are making your claim within the three-year personal injury claims time limit; we think we can help you.
-To find out more, and to start your claim today, speak to one of our expert claims advisors on the contact number at the end of the guide.
+This is a very simple to use service that has proven effective in securing our clients significant compensation settlements for similar claims.
+Put, as long as you are making your claim within the three-year personal injury claims time limit.
+We think we can help you.
+To find out more and start your claim today, speak to one of our expert claims advisors on the contact number at the end of the guide.

 What Are Allergic Reactions?

-A food allergy occurs, when a person’s body wrongly sees the proteins in a specific type of food, to be a toxin.
+A food allergy occurs when a person’s body wrongly sees the proteins in a specific type of food to be a toxin.
 The body’s immune system kicks in, acting as if the person has been poisoned.
-The symptoms of a food allergy can range from trivial, through to lethal.
-However, generally the symptoms will be only moderate, and could include any of the following:
+The symptoms of a food allergy can range from trivial to lethal.
+However, generally, the symptoms will be only moderate and could include any of the following: